Azure/FTALive-Sessions/content/networking/private-endpoints/overview.md

 In the simplest scenario, Private Endpoints logically create a 'tunnel' from your VNET to a PaaS service instance, eliminating the need for a pubic endpoint to access the PaaS service.
 In order for clients to use the Private Endpoint (private IP) when accessing the PaaS service, you override the DNS name resolution for the service, so that a name which previously resolved to a Microsoft public IP address instead resolves to the private IP address.

 This overview focuses on the simple scenario of a Storage Account and Private Endpoint for the blob service.
-More complex Private Endpoint scenarios, such as when the PaaS service does not have a unique DNS name per instance or when using a Private Link Service are much easier to grasp once you understand the basic scenario.
+More complex Private Endpoint scenarios, such as when the PaaS service does not have a unique DNS name per instance or when using a Private Link Service are much easier to grasp once you understand this basic scenario.

 ## Connectivity

-When thinking about the connectivity scenarios with Private Endpoints, remember that Private Endpoints are only used for inbound traffic.
+When thinking about the connectivity with Private Endpoints, remember that Private Endpoints are only used for inbound traffic.
 The following diagrams show traffic flows for an Azure Storage Account without and with Private Endpoints.

 ### **Connectivity Without Private Endpoints**